Last Updated on

 A singlet pregnancy is when one egg is fertilized by one sperm, and only one foetus develops.

 6. Multiple Pregnancy

-Multiple pregnancies occur when there are two or more embryos are formed and implanted in the uterus.
+Multiple pregnancies occur when two or more embryos are formed and implanted in the uterus.
 Let’s take the example of twins.
 If one egg that is fertilized by one sperm divides into two embryos, then identical twins are formed, who share the same genetic make up.
 If two separate eggs are fertilized by two separate sperm, fraternal (non-identical) twins are formed, and they do not share the same genetic make up.
 Fertility treatments may result in multiple foetuses.

-7. High Risk Pregnancy
+7. High-Risk Pregnancy